 THE PROGRAMME of the duo Devin

-- Bach: Largo from the 3rd Sonata for solo violin
+- Bach: Largo from the 3rd sonata for solo violin

-- Elgar: Love salute
+- Elgar: Salut d'amour

 - Vivaldi: Winter (1st movement)